 You may seem to be always fighting and arguing.
 You may get really fed up with living so closely together.

 can you do about it?

-- Sometimes you might think mum or dad loves your brother or sister more than they love you.
+- Sometimes you might think mum or dad, or whoever cares for you, loves your brother or sister more than they love you.
 If you feel like that, tell mum or dad how you feel.
 (Choose a time when you can talk calmly and they have time to listen.)